-If you’ve been on the search for the best healthy popsicle recipe, you’ve come to the right place!
-These Cherry Mango Popsicles are fruity and delicious, and made with whole foods plant based ingredients.
+If you've been on the search for the best healthy homemade popsicle recipe, you've come to the right place!
+These Cherry Mango Popsicles are free of unhealthy ingredients like high fructose corn syrup, artificial sweeteners, and artificial flavors.
+Instead, they are full of whole foods plant-based ingredients.
 Therefore they are packed full of health benefits!
 Some of the health benefits of this recipe are:

-- Full of electrolytes: This popsicle recipe is perfect for summer, because it is super hydrating.
-Coconut water is essentially nature’s gatorade.
-It’s full of electrolytes and low in sugar/carbs.
-The combination of the coconut water, cherries, and mango is the perfect refreshing treat for summer!
+- Full of electrolytes: This popsicle recipe is perfect for summer because it is super hydrating.
+Coconut water is essentially nature's Gatorade.
+It's full of electrolytes and low in sugar/carbs.
+The combination of coconut water, cherries, and mango is a great alternative to traditional sugary summer treats.

 - Supports Heart Health: Both cherries and mangos are proven to support a healthy heart.
 Magnesium and potassium both help maintain healthy blood flow, which promotes lower blood pressure.

-- Aids in Digestion: This popsicle recipe uses plant based yogurt, which is a great source of probiotics.
-I recommend using plant based yogurt because it’s vegan, but also because it contains fiber unlike dairy based yogurt.
-Fiber is crucial for healthy digestion, and this recipe is full of it.
+- Aids in Digestion: This homemade popsicle recipe uses plant-based yogurt, which is a great source of probiotics.
+I recommend using plant-based coconut milk-based yogurt because it's vegan, but also because it contains fiber, unlike dairy-based yogurt.
+Fiber is crucial for healthy digestion, and this recipe is packed full of it.